 A Conversation with Mei Lin: 15 Years Living in George Town

 Mei Lin runs a small boutique guesthouse in a restored shophouse on Muntri Street.
-She's Penang-born, left for university in KL, worked in Singapore for five years, and came back because — in her words — "I couldn't find proper char kway teow anywhere else and it was destroying me."
+She's Penang-born, left for university in KL, worked in Singapore for five years, and came back because — in her words — she couldn't find proper char kway teow anywhere else, and it was destroying her.

-We sat on her rooftop terrace overlooking George Town's heritage rooftops and talked about what tourists get right, what they get wrong, and why Penang is more than its murals.
+Settle onto her rooftop terrace, where George Town's heritage rooftops stretch out below, and the conversation turns to what tourists get right, what they get wrong, and why is more than its murals.

 Q: What's the biggest misconception tourists have about Penang?

 That it's a beach destination.
 Honestly, Penang's beaches are... fine.
-Batu Ferringhi is okay for a family afternoon, but if you came for beaches, you should have gone to Langkawi or the Perhentian Islands.
+Batu Ferringhi is okay for a family afternoon, but if you came for beaches, Langkawi or the Perhentian Islands deliver them better — and if you're after cool mountain air, the tea estates of the Cameron Highlands sit a few hours south.

 Penang is a food city and a heritage city.
 The beaches are a footnote.
-When I see tourists spending four days at a Batu Ferringhi resort and taking one taxi ride into George Town, I want to shake them.
-You're doing it backwards.
+Spend four days at a Batu Ferringhi resort with a single taxi ride into George Town and you're doing it backwards.

 Q: Where should visitors actually stay?